Want to learn more about the fields you capture on the Obzervr Capture app?

 - Each field can have one of the following data types:

-- Filter for Done or Not Done measures.
+Filter for measures with Exceptions, incomplete measures or mandatory measures.
 This will allow you to quickly determine which fields need to be actioned.

 How to use Groups

 Another type of field measure is Groups.
 They can be created two ways – based on time or number.
 In this example, the Temperature and Turbidity sections are both groups.
 The Temperature group is time-based whereas turbidity is number-based.

 - Click it and go through to the next page, you can see the three measurements I need to collect at each time interval.
 Choosing the first one, I can enter the temperature measurement I collect.
 Follow the same process for the next two.